Isaac Newton: Personality

-Theology
+Theology and chronology

 Religious views

 Although born into an Anglican family, by his thirties Newton had developed unorthodox beliefs, with historian Stephen Snobelen labelling him a heretic.
-Despite this, Newton in his time was considered a knowledgeable and insightful theologian who was respected by his contemporaries.
+Despite this, Newton in his time was considered a knowledgeable and insightful theologian who was respected by his contemporaries, with Thomas Tenison, the then Archbishop of Canterbury, telling him "You know more divinity than all of us put together", and the philosopher John Locke describing him as "a very valuable man not onely for his wonderful skill in Mathematicks but in divinity too and his great knowledg in the Scriptures where in I know few his equals".
+By 1680, his reputation in biblical scholarship was established.
+John Mill sought his advice on a critical New Testament edition, and the two had a short correspondence on interpreting the early chapters of Genesis as well.
+Thomas Burnet consulted Newton on drafts of Telluris theoria sacra, and with Henry More he discussed the interpretation of the Apocalypse at Cambridge.

+William Stukeley wrote of Newton’s diligence in reading and studying the Bible:

+No man in England read the Bible more carefully than he did, none study’d it more, as appears by his printed works, by many pieces he left which are not printed, and even by the Bible which he commonly used, thumbd over, as they call it, in an extraordinary degree, with frequency of use.

 By 1672, he had started to record his theological researches in notebooks which he showed to no one and which have only been available for public examination since 1972.
 Over half of what Newton wrote concerned theology and alchemy, and most has never been printed.
 His writings show extensive knowledge of early Church texts and reveal that he sided with Arius, who rejected the conventional view of the Trinity and was the losing party in the conflict with Athanasius over the Creed.
 Newton "recognized Christ as a divine mediator between God and man, who was subordinate to the Father who created him."
 He was especially interested in prophecy, but for him, "the great apostasy was trinitarianism."